 There are many obvious, but relevant rules you need to be aware of.
 And it’s made clear that some of these are punishable with fines if not complied with.

-For the full list of rules, regulation, and dog-friendly place go to https://www.nycgovparks.org/facilities/dogareas
+For the full list of rules, regulations, and dog-friendly places go to https://www.nycgovparks.org/facilities/dogareas